UK General Data Protection Regulation and Management (2023)

 Alternatively, you can call our Data Protection Officer on 020 3866 3330.

 We may collect and process the following data from you:

-- Information you consent to provide Totally plc that is required to carry out our obligations arising from any contracts entered between you and us, or potential contracts that may be in liaison between you and us.
+- Information you to provide Totally plc that is required to carry out our obligations arising from any interaction, contact or contracts entered between you and us, or potential interaction that may be in liaison between you and us.
 This may include special category data that you have provided.

 - Information that you provide by filling in forms on our website, or as part of any direct marketing or sales activities.
 This includes and is not limited to personal information about you such as your name, telephone contact number, geographical address/location, email address and interests.